ronnieh6918/sep10-freedom-project/prep/presentation.md

 * Have you wondered what it took to be a hero?
 Doing something good for the world by becoming a protector of others around you?
 Well, simple, just become a police officer, right?
 We all tend to forget the other security jobs out there, private investigators who monitor criminal activities, police officers who enforce justice by arresting criminals.

 ## Product
-* My Freedom Project website
+* Provide context surrounding my Freedom Project topic
+* Demo by moving my website to show some of the codes I did
+* Make sure that everyone can see my screen by increasing the zoom size

 ## Process
 * Introducing my topic